 We decided to check out The Big Elephant Café which is located at Valley View office park, along City Park Drive Off Limuru Rd.

 First impressions are everything.
 The first thing you notice upon walking into the restaurant is this beautiful tuk-tuk and the elephant head on the wall.
 Definitely had me at hello.

 We were immediately attended to and taken to a table but being ourselves we had to take a gazillion photos before sitting down.

-What impressed me even more than the elephant detail on almost everything and the beautiful mural on one of the walls was the rustic walls with the exposed copper rods and bulbs hanging from the industrial style ceiling.
+What impressed me even more than that was the beautiful mural on one of the walls was the rustic walls with the exposed copper rods and bulbs hanging from the industrial-style ceiling.
 I absolutely loved the modern, industrial, rustic and artsy feel to it.

-On to the food…
+On to the food